Reversing Multiple Sclerosis?

 Although research shows little evidence that exercise alone or acupuncture alone will delay the progression of MS, treatments that combine both personalized exercise and acupuncture, specifically Zhu’s scalp acupuncture, can help to restore lost function and improve one’s quality of life free from the disease.

 10% off Restorative Formula – Yan Xue Zhuang Jin Jian Bu Wan – is a versatile tonic that addresses mild to moderate symptoms of deficiency.
 This formula not only moves blood and qi, but also focuses on supplementing qi, blood, yin, and yang.
 This makes it ideal for patients whose presentation is more related to deficiency than stasis.
 The balanced nature of the formula allows it to transform damp without damaging yin, thus making it ideal as a general tonic for degenerative condition

 Deborah graduated with specialized honours in Kinesiology at York University and further obtained her certification as a Personal Trainer at the Canadian Society of Exercise Physiology.
 She then went on to work in the fitness industry for over 10 years with a wide demographic of clients.
 Through her programs, she deals with body awareness, strength training, weight loss and functional rehabilitation in order to help individuals reach their health goals.

 Want to learn more?
-Book your appointment by emailing us at firstname.lastname@example.org or calling us at 416-901-2873.
+Book a free consultation with our psychotherapists!
+You can email us at email@example.com or call us at 416-901-2873.